buildwiz.uk

 The process runs: apply online to your DNO, receive a quote within five working days, accept and pay, a project manager contacts you within ten working days, works are scheduled.
 You must also arrange for an electrician to attend on the same day as the DNO, because the DNO reconnects the incoming supply cable but your electrician must handle the internal consumer unit reconnection.

-My SSEN invoice for the electricity supply alteration came to £850.59 ex-VAT, which is £1,020.70 including VAT.
-SSEN's published 2026 base rates for a standard extended underground alteration in South England start at around £455.
-My cost was higher, reflecting a longer cable run and the complexity of the supply alteration involved.
+On one documented build, the SSEN invoice for the electricity supply alteration came in at £1,020.71.
+SSEN's published 2026 base rates for a standard extended underground alteration in South England start at around £546.
+The documented cost was higher, reflecting a longer cable run and the complexity of the supply alteration involved.
 Extended alterations requiring new cable runs regularly exceed the base published rates.

 When to Start This Process

 Build your meter relocation timeline backwards.
 If groundwork starts in October, you need the meters moved before the external walls go up (because the new meter positions will be on those walls).
 That means works complete by, say, September.
-That means you need to have paid and booked by late July to allow for the 6-8 week lead time.
+That means you need to have paid and booked by late July to allow for the 6-8 week window the networks quote from payment.
 That means quotes accepted in mid-July.
 That means you need to have contacted both the GDN and DNO in June or earlier.

 Most homeowners contact them in September, when groundwork has already started.